arenaxr/arena-renderfusion/Documentation~/install.md

 If you are working in HDRP, __also__ install
 ```
-<root>/io.conix.arena.unity-hybrid-hdrp/package.json
+<root>/io.conix.arena.renderfusion-hdrp/package.json
 ```
-IMPORTANT: Your HDRP Global Settings should include the `ArenaUnity.HybridRendering.RGBDepthShaderHD` in the `After Post Process` item under the `Custom Post Process Order` list.
+IMPORTANT: Your HDRP Global Settings should include the `ArenaUnity.RenderFusion.RGBDepthShaderHD` in the `After Post Process` item under the `Custom Post Process Order` list.

 ![URP settings](images/hdrp_settings.png)

 # Prefabs

-You can include Prefabs from `io.conix.arena.unity-hybrid/Runtime/Prefabs`
+You can include Prefabs from `io.conix.arena.renderfusion/Runtime/Prefabs`
-- Include `io.conix.arena.unity-hybrid-urp/Runtime/Prefabs` if you are using URP.
+- Include `io.conix.arena.renderfusion-urp/Runtime/Prefabs` if you are using URP.
-- Include `io.conix.arena.unity-hybrid-hdrp/Runtime/Prefabs` if you are using HDRP.
+- Include `io.conix.arena.renderfusion-hdrp/Runtime/Prefabs` if you are using HDRP.